wymail/wymail/blog/Blogging-In-Github/Part-1-Pandoc.md

 # Intro
 This page is generated from `.md` files using [Pandoc](http://pandoc.org/).
 The rest of this document describes the motivation, ideas and learnings around this process.

+## Pandoc and Markdown
+[Markdown](https://google.com?q=markdown) is a text format that is helpful for authoring in general.
+[Pandoc](http://pandoc.org/) is a tool that understands multiple document formats and allows people to convert documents between those formats.

+## GNU Make
+[Make](https://www.gnu.org/software/make/) is a tool for working with source files, generally used in C/C++ codebases but not limited to that domain.
+It has a rich set of features that reduce the amount of code required for complicated build graphs.

 # Goals
 The following are the main goals selected for this project